Sharpe's Enemy (TV programme): Plot

-In 1813, a band of deserters, British, French, and others, led by Sharpe's nemesis Obadiah Hakeswill and French renegade Pot-au-Feu, takes over a Portuguese village.
-Lady Isabella (Elizabeth Hurley), the wife of Sir Augustus Farthingdale, the English military envoy to Portugal, is taken captive.
+In 1813, a band of deserters, British, French, and others, led by Sharpe's nemesis Obadiah Hakeswill and French renegade Pot-au-Feu, takes over a Portuguese village in the mountains.
+Lady Isabella, the wife of Sir Augustus Farthingdale, the English military envoy to Portugal, is taken captive.
 The brigands demand a ransom for her and for another lady taken earlier, Sarah, the spouse of French Colonel Dubreton.

 Sharpe delivers the money for Lady Isabella, while Dubreton does the same for his wife.
-Sarah mysteriously recites a verse of poetry.
-Hakeswill, however, demands double the amount and gives each man five days to deliver the second installment.
+When asked how she is faring, Sarah responds with a verse of poetry.
+Hakeswill, however, reneges on the previous agreement, demanding double the amount asked, and gives each man five days to deliver the second instalment.
 When Sharpe returns to camp, Wellington, the British commander, decides that drastic action is required to discourage desertion before it can infect his army.

 Sharpe also reports seeing a Major Ducos, who accompanied Dubreton.
 This worries Major Nairn, the head of Wellington's military intelligence.
-He suspects that Ducos, his French counterpart, is scouting the route for a French invasion of Portugal.
-The village happens to be directly in the most likely path.
+He suspects that Ducos, his French counterpart, is scouting for a route for a French invasion of Portugal.
+The village is the perfect spot to gain a foothold to allow French forces to pour into Portugal.

 Sarah's poem conceals a clue to the captives' whereabouts.
 Sharpe comes up with a risky plan to rescue the women.
-When Farthingdale objects by quoting regulations that a major must lead a detachment of this size, Wellington presents him with a letter from the Prince Regent, who has followed Sharpe's exploits with admiration, promoting Sharpe to major.
+When Farthingdale objects by quoting regulations that a major must lead a detachment of this size, Wellington presents him with a letter from the Prince Regent, who has followed Sharpe's exploits since Talavera with admiration, promoting Sharpe to major.
+Sharpe is given command of the 60th Rifles, with 'Sweet' William Frederickson as his captain.